The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Preliminaries

+A group is said to be small if it does not contain a non-abelian free subgroup.
 We will now state the reduction theorem that will enable us to prove Theorem \ref{t_A}.

 \begin{theorem}\cite[Theorem A]{reduc_conj_pb} Let $\mathcal{OA}$ be a class of outer automorphisms of $F_m$.
 Let $\mathcal{P}$ be the collection of sub-mapping tori constructed from the maximal polynomial subgroups under each $\Phi \in \mathcal{OA}$.
 Let $\mathcal{P}'$ be the class of all groups in $\mathcal{P}$ and their finitely generated subgroups.
-Assume that $\mathcal{P}$ and $\mathcal{P}'$ satisfy the following: \begin{enumerate} \item $\mathcal{P}'$ is a hereditarily algorithmically tractable class of groups \item the fibre- and orientation-preserving isomorphism problem in $\mathcal{P}$ is solvable \item the groups of $\mathcal{P}'$ have congruences that effectively separate torsion \item the fibre- and orientation-preserving mixed Whitehead problem is solvable in every group of $\mathcal{P}$. \end{enumerate} Then the conjugacy problem in $\out(F_m)$ for automorphisms in $\mathcal{OA}$ is solvable. \end{theorem}
+Assume that $\mathcal{P}$ and $\mathcal{P}'$ satisfy the following: \begin{enumerate} \item the groups in $\mathcal{P}$ have a recursively enumerable set of presentations and have uniformly solvable conjugacy problem, $\mathcal{P}'$ is a hereditarily algorithmically tractable class of groups, the small subgroups of groups in $\mathcal{P}'$ are finitely generated, and it is possible to decide if a group in $\mathcal{P}'$ coincides with a group that contains it in $\mathcal{P}$. \item the fibre- and orientation-preserving isomorphism problem in $\mathcal{P}$ is solvable \item $\mathcal{P}'$ has congruences that effectively separate torsion \item the fibre- and orientation-preserving mixed Whitehead problem is solvable in every group of $\mathcal{P}$. \end{enumerate} Then the conjugacy problem in $\out(F_m)$ for automorphisms in $\mathcal{OA}$ is solvable. \end{theorem}

 Let us denote by $\mathcal{A}$ the set of outer automorphisms whose polynomially growing parts are of finite order.
 More specifically, it is the set of outer automorphisms $\Phi \in \out(F_m)$ such that for $\varphi \in \Phi$, and for $P$ a polynomial subgroup for $\varphi$, there exist $k \in \N^*$ and $\gamma_P \in F_m$ such that $\ad_{\gamma_P} \circ \varphi^k$ restricts to identity on $P$.